groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Project Exchange file (.mpx) is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
+Represents a Microsoft Project Exchange file (.mpx), which is an ASCII file format for transferring project information between Microsoft Project (MSP) and other applications that support the MPX file format, such as Primavera Project Planner, Sciforma, and Timerline Precision Estimating.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/project-management/mpx